top of page

 Mid-day: Immersive Workplace Tour

-• You'll learn from OC Tanner employees about challenges they've faced, solutions they've implemented, and their unique approaches to improvement.
+Throughout this experience, participants learn from O.C.
+Tanner employees about challenges they've faced, solutions they've implemented, and their unique approaches to improvement.
+The tour incorporates lunch seamlessly, allowing conversations to continue organically.

 Evening: Community Building